 - Learn more about people with intersex variations.
 Check out internet articles, books, and other media about their experiences.

 - Lots of people with intersex variations are worried that they are "abnormal".
 If a friend tells you they have an intersex variation, don’t make them feel worse by acting shocked, amazed, or sorry for them.
 Instead ask supportive questions like, 'How do you feel about it?’

 - Don’t pressure a friend with an intersex variation to share information about their body or medical history with you or anyone else.
 Remember, it’s their experience and right to decide whether they share this information and with whom!

 - Get involved in activism for intersex people by following a related social media page or helping people understand how diverse bodies can be.
-Remember that there are lots of ways our bodies are similar but no one single way that "male" and "female" bodies differ!

 "Intersex variations are about differences in bodies.
 People with intersex variations may identify with many sexual or gender identities."

 Supports for people with intersex variations

 Here are some ways you can support yourself if you are a person with intersex variations: